aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-effects/add-pattern-effects/_index.md

 ## Conclusion

-You’ve now learned how to **add pattern overlay** effects to PSD files using Aspose.PSD for Java.
+You’ve now learned how to **add a java image overlay** and specifically a pattern overlay effect to PSD files using Aspose.PSD for Java.
 By manipulating blend modes, opacity, offsets, and the underlying pattern bitmap, you can create dynamic textures and branding elements directly from your Java code.
 Feel free to experiment with different colors, patterns, and blend modes to suit your project’s visual style.

 ---

-**Last Updated:** 2025-11-30
+**Last Updated:** 2026-01-30
 **Tested With:** Aspose.PSD for Java 24.12 (latest at time of writing)
 **Author:** Aspose